-These transfers have continued irrespective of the adequacy decision without the need for any additional safeguards because the UK has already designated EEA member countries as providing an adequate level of protection (of personal data for the purposes of the UK GDPR).
+The UK has designated EEA member countries as providing an adequate level of protection (of personal data for the purposes of the UK GDPR) therefore transfers can be made without the need for additional safeguards.

-In addition, the UK has adopted the same adequacy decisions as the EU and so transfers can be made from the UK to these 'adequate' countries e.g. Japan, without additional safeguards.
+The UK has adopted the same adequacy decisions as the EU and so transfers can be made from the UK to these 'adequate' countries e.g. Japan, without additional safeguards.